 In the early stages, resting, icing, and compressing (taping/bandaging) the toe can help.
-Your surgeon may recommend taking over-the-counter pain medication along with wearing a stiff-soled shoe (a shoe that does not bend at the toe, like hiking boots
+Your surgeon may recommend taking over-the-counter pain medication along with wearing a stiff-soled shoe (a shoe that does not bend at the toe, such as hiking boots

 Your surgeon may also demonstrate a specific taping technique that will hold the toe in a good position and help relieve pain.
 Over-the-counter toe splints can also help hold the toe down and reduce pain.
 Once your condition improves, your surgeon will

 guide your return to activities including sports participation.
-Successful treatment can take several weeks.
+Successful treatment can take several weeks or months.

-Surgery may be necessary if the toe is stiff with an old injury or if the toe remains painful with deformity after non-surgical treatment.
+Surgery may be recommended if the toe remains painful with deformity after non-surgical treatment or is too stiff to treat non-surgically.
 There are various surgical techniques that can be performed to repair the plantar plate tear, correct the toe deformity,

 and relieve pain.
-Most of them are same-day surgeries done at ambulatory surgery centers.
+Most of them are same-day surgeries.
 Your surgeon will explain your options and recommend a treatment plan based on the severity of the injury and your goals.

 Generally, there are two types of surgeries for plantar plate injuries: